ksu-cs-textbooks/cis580/content/15-heightmap-terrain/05-interpolating heights.md

             - yFraction * yDifference;
 ```

-Now if you run your code, your camera should smootly glide over the terrain!
+Now if you run your code, your camera should smoothly glide over the terrain!

 This `GetHeightAt()` method can be used for other purposes as well.
-For example, we could scatter instances of the crates we developed previously across the terrain, using it to determine what thier Y-position should be.
+For example, we could scatter instances of the crates we developed previously across the terrain, using it to determine what their Y-position should be.